neondatabase/postgresql_anonymizer/docs/masking_functions.md

 [GDPR Recital 26]: https://www.privacy-regulation.eu/en/recital-26-GDPR.htm

 Generic hashing
 -------------------------------------------------------------------------------

-In theory, hashing is not a valid anonymization technique, however in practice it is sometimes necessary to generate a determinist hash of the original data.
+Hashing is another pseudonymization technique (see **WARNING** above).
+In practice it is sometimes useful to generate a determinist hash of the original data.

 For instance, when a pair of  primary key / foreign key is a "natural key", it may contain actual information ( like a customer number containing a birth